medusajs/medusa/docs/content/add-plugins/paypal.md

 ### Install the PayPal Plugin

-In the root of your Medusa server, run the following command to install the PayPal plugin:
+In the root of your Medusa backend, run the following command to install the PayPal plugin:

 ```bash npm2yarn
 npm install medusa-payment-paypal